-Ernest c.
-Pugh was born 22 March 1922 to John Wesley Pugh and Maud Dixon.
+Ernest Carl Pugh was born 22 March 1922 to John Wesley Pugh and Maud Dixon.
+Husband of Lela Belle Strunk Keys

 137th Infantry Regiment, 35th Infantry Division, Company E